Events

 • GG Machaan — steamy, aromatic, consistently recommended.

-• Bagmati Sweets — the paneer momo here punches above its weight; a rare good vegetarian option.
+• Bagmati Sweets — the paneer momo here punches above its weight.

 • Utpala Café (Boudha) — vegetarian-only, monastery-owned, excellent.